tnc-ca-geo/animl-api/README.md

 npm install
 ```

+[!IMPORTANT]
-IMPORTANT NOTE: Sharp, one of the dependencies that's essential for opening image files and performing inference, may have issues once deployed to Lambda.
+Sharp, one of the dependencies that's essential for opening image files and performing inference, may have issues once deployed to Lambda.
 See [this GitHub Issue](https://github.com/lovell/sharp/issues/4001) and their [documentation](https://sharp.pixelplumbing.com/install#aws-lambda) for more info on deploying Sharp to Lambda, but in short, unless your `node_modules/@img` directory has the following binaries, the inference Lambda will throw errors indicating it can't open Sharp:

 ```
 sharp-darwin-arm64